BradleyChatha/ddev/README.md

 Run/compile it with dub using `dub run --single ddev.d` or `dub build --single ddev.d`.

 Run `ddev setup` and it'll give you an error telling you to download something from the Dlang website.
-Follow it's instructions.
+Follow it's instructions as there will be a lot of files here that DMD will need to run properly (e.g. sc.ini, the large array of DLLs for windows, etc).

 Run `ddev setup` again to setup your development environment.
 The tool will clone all the forks/official repos based on your configuration.
 The projects reside in `dmd2/src/`.